HOUSTON -- Every bullet, every angle, every idea.

 Houston entered the game with the fewest strikeouts in the league.
 It also led the league in walk rate.
 The push-and-pull between the Astros’ hitters and Washington’s starters stood as a central theme for the series.
 The Nationals need their starters to pitch as long as possible to keep their main flaw, the middle of their bullpen, at bay.
 Against Cole the concept is all the more crucial.

 Scherzer’s 96th pitch produced a dribbler from Jose Altuve with two runners on base in the fourth.
 He sprinted to first to catch a toss from Ryan Zimmerman and close the inning.
-Nothing was easy, or clean, or enjoyable for him during the evening, when he was seemingly 10 rounds in shortly after the fight started.
+Nothing was easy or clean or enjoyable for him during the evening, when he was seemingly 10 rounds in shortly after the fight started.

 The good news: Ryan Zimmerman hit the second pitch he saw in his first World Series for a sizzling home run to center field in the second.
 Juan Soto delivered an opposite-field solo home run to tie the game in the fourth.
 The Nationals had done what multiple teams had not in the postseason.
 They were getting to Cole.

 Kurt Suzuki walked to open the fifth inning.
 Victor Robles singled.
 Trea Turner’s flyout pushed a tagging Suzuki to third.
-An Adam Eaton single brought him in.
+An Adam Eaton single brought him.
 The Nationals led, 3-2, against a pitcher who was burning through the postseason the way few others had in history.
 Anthony Rendon’s fielder’s choice led to a second out.
-Soto arrived again, two on, two out, the spotlight acting more as fuel than inhibitor.
+Soto arrived again, two on, two out, the spotlight acting more as fuel than an inhibitor.

 Soto ventured into a 3-0 count.
 He took a slider then missed a changeup.
 Opponents hit .141 against Cole in full counts this season.
 A 3-2 slider sort of down, sort of away came next.
 Soto drove it to left field off the out-of-town scoreboard which had no out-of-town scores to show on Oct.
 22. Eaton scored.
 Rendon scored.
 Minute Maid Park went quiet while Soto yelled at second base.
 His evolution took another step three days before his 21st birthday.